Luther Simjian: Personal life and death

-Simjian spoke Arabic, French and English (with a "thick accent").
-His interests included golf, backgammon, Mark Twain's works, porcelains, Middle Eastern food.
+Simjian spoke Arabic and French, and English with a "thick accent".
+His interests included golf, backgammon, Mark Twain's works, porcelains, and Middle Eastern food.

-Simjian became a naturalized US citizen in 1929.
+Simjian became a naturalized U.S. citizen in 1929, nine years after his arrival.

 He married Gladys (née Cannon) in April 1936.
-They had met at a party in Greenwich Village in 1935.
+They had met at a party in New York's Greenwich Village in 1935.
 They had two children: Maryjo Garre and Ronald Simjian.

-Simjian died aged 92 on October 23, 1997 at his beachfront apartment in Fort Lauderdale, Florida.
+Simjian died aged 92 on October 23, 1997, at his beachfront apartment in Fort Lauderdale, Florida.

 Legacy and recognition

 The American National Biography describes him as a "pioneer in photographic and optical inventions."

 Simjian avoided publicity and never became a public figure.
 He was "so private few people would recognize his name," wrote Ardy Friedberg in the Sun-Sentinel in 1997.
 Simjian self-published Portions of an Autobiography in 1997 just before his death.
 During his seven-decade long career as a professional inventor, Simjian received over 200 American and foreign patents.
 After his death, he was compared to Thomas Edison.
+Times Union wrote on his death: "Simjian was Jeffersonian, Edisonian, da Vincian — take your pick.
+His motley inventions enriched life and gave jobs to untold thousands."

 Friedberg described his life as "a bona fide American success story".
 His long-time patent agent, Ervin Steinberg, noted that Simjian was "one of the most prolific inventors of [the 20th] century."
 Hayward argued that his "career as an inventor highlights the extent to which the optical retains significance in the contemporary era."